 Marc was born in Los Angeles, where he attended Narbonne High School.
-He graduated from the University of Southern California with a Bachelor of Arts degree in broadcast journalism and political science.
+He has a Bachelor of Arts degree from the University of Southern California, where he majored in Broadcast Journalism and Political Science.

 Marc's first on-air job was in 1984 at KIEM-TV in Eureka, California.
-He went on to work as a reporter and anchor at KOLO-TV in Reno, Nevada, KNTV in San Jose and KFMB-TV in San Diego.
+He went on to work as a reporter and anchor at KOLO-TV in Reno, Nevada, KNTV in San Jose, California and KFMB-TV in San Diego, California.

-Marc has won four Emmys, a Golden Mike, an Associated Press award and a Radio and Television News Directors Association award for excellence in TV news reporting.
-He sits on the University of Southern California's Board of Counselors for the Annenberg School of Communications.
+Marc has won six Emmys, a Golden Mike, an Associated Press award and a Radio and Television News Directors Association award for excellence in TV News reporting.

 ABC7 Broadcast Center

 500 Circle Seven Drive